ryuntalan/Ideal-Lab/README.md

-I am developing the IDEAL Lab website for my research internsip with Dr. Bencharit.
+I am developing the IDEAL Lab website for my research internship with Dr. Bencharit.
 I am using HTML, CSS, and JavaScript.
-I approached this project with the design thinking perspective.
+I approached this project with a design thinking perspective.

 Empathy: understand Dr. Bencharit's needs for the website as well as what future students will want